 - The number of edges is at most proportional to the number of vertices, because of the limited valence of atoms.
 Such graphs are generally called sparse.
 This remains true when vertices represent clusters instead of single atoms, although in that case the number of neighbours can be higher than the maximum valence of an atom for instance, SBUs with up to 66 points of extension have been built.
 [3]. - The set of edges is small to medium-sized because the number of vertices per unit cell is, in practice, between 1 and 10,000 in most real-world crystalline structures.
-This is small compared to the trillion of edges of some graphs in social media modelling for instance [23].
+This is small compared to the trillion of edges of some graphs in social media modelling for instance [31].

 Finally, the most important operation on graphs that will subsequently be used is finding the set of neighbours of a given vertex.
-Driven by this, we chose to computationally represent a periodic graph by a list of size n whose u-th element is the set of neighbours of u: $N_u = \{(v, o) \in V \times \mathbb{Z}^3 | (u, v, o) \in E\}$ . $N_u$ is stored as a lexicographically sorted list.
+Driven by this, we chose to computationally represent a periodic graph by a list of size n whose u-th element is the set of neighbours of u: $N_u = \{(v, o) \in V \times \mathbb{Z}^3 \mid (u, v, o) \in E\}$.
+N_u is stored as a lexicographically sorted list.

-Because of the previously mentioned undirectedness of the graph, if $(v, o) \in N_u$ , then $(u, -o) \in N_v$ .
+Because of the previously mentioned undirectedness of the graph, if $(v, o) \in N_u$, then $(u, -o) \in N_v$.
 However, it is often convenient to be able to enumerate the edges of the graph without double counting an edge and its reverse.
-For this reason, the representation comprises another list of size n whose u-th element is the first index i in $N_u$ such that $N_u[i] = (v, o)$ with either v > u or $[v = u \text{ and } o > 0{\mathbb{Z}^3}]$ .
-Such an edge (u, v, o) will be called a direct edge.
-Since loops are forbidden, all edges are either a direct edge, or the reverse of a direct edge.
-Thus, since each list of neighbours is lexicographically ordered, reading the list of neighbours starting at the given indices i is guaranteed to yield all direct edges of the graph, hence each edge exactly once without its reverse.
-The lexicographically ordered sequence of direct edges is a unique identifier of a representation (V, E) of a periodic graph in the vector model: such a sequence will be called the key associated with the representation.
+For this reason, the representation comprises another list of size n whose u-th element is the first index i in N_u such that $N_u[i] = (v, o)$ with either v > u or v = u and v = 0.
+Such an edge v = u will be called a direct edge.